spiritu-santi/Biogeography/rb_out/README.md

 - The tree dating is performed with the script **mcmc_A.Rev**.
   - This script contains all the global settings needed and sources all other scripts (**model_DATA.Rev**, **model_FBDP_A.Rev**, **model_GTR.Rev**, and **model_UExp.Rev**).
 - The results are summarised with the script **summarize.Rev**.

+The **data** directory contains all the necessary data and input files to run the analyses for the eight- and the three-area reconstructios.
+These data include:
+- Molecular alingment.
+- MCC trees and posterior sample of trees.
+- Distribution data coded in *Nexus* format.
+- Conectivity matrices (one for each epoch).
+- Fossil ages.